Smart Night Out is an evening designed to compliment our curatorial programs, offering exclusive insights into the work over casual conversation.

 - Complimentary ticket(s) to the featured program

-Join us at 6PM in the Theater Terrace for food, drink, and a pre-show conversation with Capacitor founder Jodi Lomask before heading into the Theater for the performance of Left to Her Own Devices.
+Join us at 6PM in the Theater Terrace for food, drink, and a pre-show conversation with Capacitor founder Jodi Lomask before heading into the Theater for the performance of Left to Her Own Devices: 20 years of Sculpture in Motion.

 About the performance:

 Capacitor is a dance, cirque, and sculpture company founded by Artistic Director Jodi Lomask.
 The work often engages scientists to create performances and installations about the natural world.
 The company’s visually-stunning experiences are delivered on abstract structures by athletic dancers, acrobats, aerialists, and contortionists.
 Lomask designs structures out of steel, bungee, fiberglass, and wood, and her choreography unites unique characters with distinctive movement for Capacitor’s signature synthesis of visual magic and raw athleticism.
-Celebrating the company’s 20 years anniversary, Left to Her Own Devices is a distillation of all of the company’s work to-date, focusing on physical structures—which have essentially been oppressive problems for the performers to overcome—to explore the theme of liberation.
+Celebrating the company’s 20 years anniversary, Left to Her Own Devices: 20 years of Sculpture in Motion is a distillation of all of the company’s work to-date, focusing on physical structures—which have essentially been oppressive problems for the performers to overcome—to explore the theme of liberation.

 Premium Member Exclusive